DfX-NYUAD/DEFense/Layout Files/README.txt

-Sample layouts for OR1200 and CEP layouts.
-Different utilizations and custom defense implementations.
+Sample layouts for AES, OR1200 and CEP layouts.
+Layouts have different utilizations and custom defense implementations.